tahangz/transformer-chatbot/README.md

 - Jupyter Notebook

 ## 🚀 Usage
-Open `transformer_chatbot.ipynb` and run all cells to train and interact with the chatbot.
+Open `transformer_chatbot.ipynb` and run all cells to train and chat with the model.

 ---